RPG-Made-Simple/FVTT-Debugger/docs/README.md

 A FoundryVTT library that provides some helper methods to make debugging easier, specially if you want a easy way to **save and analyze individual module logs with a timestamp**.

-> This module is not for everyone, it is something that I created to help me with some complex things that I'm currently trying to fix in other modules, I don't recommend **Debugger** for simple and/or small modules since it would be like killing a ant with a shotgun.
-Now, if you find yourself always needing more debugging information and fin it hard to spot the logs from your module, then **Debugger** is for you!
+> This module is not for everyone, it is something that I created to help me with some complex things that I'm currently trying to fix in other modules, I don't recommend **Debugger** for simple and/or small modules since it would be like killing an ant with a shotgun.
+Now, if you find yourself always needing more debugging information and find it hard to spot the logs from your module, then **Debugger** is for you!

 **If you are a developer, you are looking for [this](./apiReference.md).**